-Many language experts believe cellar door is the most euphonious phrase in the English language.
-Our discussion of this in a blog post from 2010 prompted hundreds of readers to reply with their top picks for the best-sounding word or phrase in English.
+Have you ever thought about whether cellar door should be a contender among the most euphonious phrases in the English language?
+Our discussion of this in a post from 2010 prompted hundreds of readers to reply with their top picks for the best-sounding word or phrase in English.
 The results are eclectic, poetic and exotic.
 Below are the words that were suggested by the greatest number of people.
-You’ll also find some of the most colorful and surprising suggestions and comments.

-The most frequently suggested word that was serendipity.
+The most frequently suggested word was serendipity.
 Unlike cellar door, which evokes a dank, underground room, serendipity has the advantage of positive associations.
-Meaning “an aptitude for making desirable discoveries by accident,” it derives from an old name for what is now Sri Lanka, as well as a Persian folktale in which the heroes were often making accidental discoveries.
+It means “an aptitude for making desirable discoveries by accident,” it derives from an old name for what is now Sri Lanka, as well as a Persian folktale in which the heroes were often making accidental discoveries.

 A sampling of other user suggestions, in no particular order: soliloquy, epiphany, Elysium and elysian, scissors, vivacious, fudge, telephony, nycthemeron, cinnamon, woodthrush, phosphorescence, lithe, and languorous.

-One commenter submitted the following words, noting that they have “a bumpy, or hill-like, nature” and are “mildly synaesthesiac” (learn exactly what that means, here):
+One commenter submitted the following words, noting that they have “a bumpy, or hill-like, nature” and are “mildly synaesthesiac” in a way: velvety, purple, Venezuela.

 And one person chimed in with a contrary opinion: “I would like to vote “moist” as the most gross-sounding word in the English language.”